 Our international editions will stand as their own offering within the Pocket-lint publishing platform rather than simply offering a plug-in to translate on the fly.

 We've worked hard to not only translate the individual articles, but all functionality of the site.
 Whether that's menus, navigation, and even the search, everything works as you would expect it too, and all natively to deliver a seamless experience.

 We wanted the international editions to have the same features and functionality as the English edition.

-Portuguese was just the first language on our list, we've now added Spanish and we plan to offer more languages in the coming months.
-We've built a language platform within the Pocket-lint Content Management System that will allow us to quickly and easily add more and more languages over time, all powered by our tech, AI and machine learning.
+Portuguese was just the first language on our list, we've now added Spanish and French and we're not stopping there.
+We've built a language platform within the Pocket-lint Content Management System that will allow us to quickly and easily add more languages over time, all powered by our tech, AI and machine learning.

-We would love to hear what languages you would like us to support next so please let us know in the comments below.
+We would love to hear what languages you would like us to support next so please let us know.